 Chemotherapy and targeted therapy for CLL

 Chemotherapy uses anti-cancer drugs called cytotoxics to kill the leukaemia cells or slow their growth.
-Targeted therapy uses drugs that attack specific features of leukaemia cells to stop them growing and multiplying.
+Targeted therapy drugs attack specific features of leukaemia cells to stop them growing and multiplying.

 Learn more about: